schematical/summercampmba/book-proposial.md

 ### Format:
 - Lecture - The anecdotal body of the chapter
 - Lessons - Specific lessons to be pulled from the chapter
-- Applying it in the real world - Applying the information outside of a camp setting.
+- Applying it in the "Real World" - Applying the information outside of a camp setting.
 This could be my business or the coworking space I helped found or my athletes businesses.
 - Reading Assignments - Books related to the info in the topic that will add value to the reader.